-The winner of multiple best-in-state awards, the Nile Nightmares haunted house is back with a vengeance in 2017.
+The winner of multiple best-in-state awards, the Nile Nightmares haunted house is back with a vengeance.
 As you wander in- and outdoors, this immersive setting will keep shocking you at every turn.
 Watch out for the chainsaws!

 23. City of the Dead, Denver, CO

-Denver’s largest and most terrifying haunted house is waiting for you.
-Completely rebuilt for the 2017 season with the new Dead Rising attraction, City of the Dead is built of fear.
+Denver’s largest and most terrifying haunted house awaits.
+From the zombie hordes in City of the Dead to the cursed corridors of The Asylum, this sprawling haunted house as sure to terrify.
 As you’re chased through the city by a horde of zombies, remember that The Lineup is responsible for your terror.

 24. The Hex House, Tulsa, OK